YahorYeliseyenka/lvrobi/README.md

-# lvrobi
-Learning Vector Representations of Bicycle Itineraries
+# Learning Vector Representations of Bicycle Itineraries

 Over the past ten years, bicycles have become an increasingly attractive transport and leisure activity mode.
 As the number of cyclists tends to increase, there is a need